www.long-expeditions.de

 I spent a few days in Fairbanks and then hitchhiked to Canada.
 A few hundred kilometres before I reached the border, a car with two young women in it stopped.
 They said I could go with them, but only on the open back.
 Great, in temperatures close to freezing.

 Boy, did I get cold when that happened.
-At the border a customs officer checked my papers and I was in Canada.
-Suddenly the truck stopped and I was allowed to drive in front.
+At the border, a customs officer checked my papers, and I was in Canada.
+Suddenly the truck stopped, and I was allowed to drive in front.

 They were just scared because they didn't know who I was.
 Since the officer at the border had decided that I was OK, they were OK too.
 It was very simple logic!